-In October 2001, the International Convention on the Control of Harmful Anti-fouling Systems on Ships (AFS Convention) was adopted by the IMO.
+In October 2001, the International Convention on the Control of Harmful Anti-fouling Systems on Ships (AFS Convention) was adopted by the International Maritime Organization (IMO).
 It sets forth requirements to prevent direct adverse impact on the environment from use of anti-fouling systems on ships.
 In July 2011, IMO also adopted a set of Guidelines to provide a globally consistent approach to managing biofouling reduction.
 In 2019, a revision of the IMO Guidelines was initiated.

-High levels of fouling on a ship's hull and propeller significantly increases its drag resulting in poorer hydrodynamic performance and increased fuel consumption, which has a negative effect on a ship’s GHG emissions.
-There is therefore a strong economic as wells as an environmental incentive to combat biofouling.
+High levels of fouling on a ship's hull and propeller significantly increase its drag resulting in poorer hydrodynamic performance and increased fuel consumption, which have a negative effect on a ship’s GHG emissions.
+There is therefore a strong economic, as well as an environmental incentive to combat biofouling.

 Anti-fouling systems cannot maintain a fouling-free surface, so in-water cleaning between dry-dockings is required.
 There is a lack of in-water hull cleaning facilities worldwide.
-Some countries have adopted local regulations on hull cleaning prohibition, thus making in-water hull cleaning very difficult or impossible.
+Some countries have adopted local regulations on hull cleaning prohibition, thus making in-water hull cleaning very difficult if not impossible.

-An industry group led by BIMCO has initiated the development of an in-water cleaning standard to enable and increase the quality and safety of in-water cleaning.
-It will ensure that in-water cleaning can be carried out in an efficient and environmentally sustainable way by ensuring the collection of materials and effluent.
+In January 2021, an industry group led by BIMCO published the “Industry standard on in-water cleaning with capture” and the “Approval procedure for in-water cleaning companies”.
+The documents help to increase the quality and safety of in-water cleaning and ensure in-water cleaning is carried out in an efficient and environmentally sustainable way.